FAQs

 To practise the profession of medical radiation and imaging technology in Ontario, an individual must be registered with CMRITO.

-There are exemptions in legislation that permit students in approved educational programs to perform authorized acts and to apply ionizing radiation, electromagnetism for MRI, and soundwaves for diagnostic medical sonography while they are actively enrolled in the approved educational program, provided they are supervised by a member of CMRITO.
+There are exemptions in legislation that permit students in approved educational programs to perform authorized acts and to apply ionizing radiation, electromagnetism for MRI, and soundwaves for diagnostic medical sonography while they are actively enrolled in the approved educational program, provided they are supervised by a registrant of CMRITO.
 However, these exemptions do not apply after a person is no longer a student.

 An individual who has completed an approved educational program, but is not yet registered with the College is: